 Federal Coordination

-- Extreme Heat Interagency Working Group, Co-Chair: Formed by the White House Climate Policy Office in July 2021 and co-led by the Office of Climate Change and Health Equity, the National Oceanic and Atmospheric Administration, and the Environmental Protection Agency, the Working Group will continue to regularly convene agencies to communicate, coordinate, and improve federal efforts to build resilience to the threats posed by extreme heat.
+- Extreme Heat Interagency Working Group, Co-Chair: Formed by the White House Climate Policy Office in July 2021 and co-led by the Office of Climate Change and Health Equity and the National Oceanic and Atmospheric Administration, the Working Group will continue to regularly convene agencies to communicate, coordinate, and improve federal efforts to build resilience to the threats posed by extreme heat.

 - Justice Department Environmental Justice Investigation into Alabama Department of Public Health and Lowndes County Health Department: The Office of Climate Change and Health Equity consults with Office for Civil Rights on the public health aspects of the Justice Department’s environmental justice investigation into the wastewater disposal programs of the Alabama Department of Public Health and the Lowndes County Health Department.

-- Federal Health Systems Learning Network: The Network is made up of the Veteran’s Health Administration, Military Health System, and Indian Health Service.
-These health systems share their learning on emissions reduction and resilience through regular exchange sessions with each other and public events like a recent webinar.
+- Federal Health Systems Learning Network: The Network is made up of the Veteran’s Health Administration, Defense Health Agency, Indian Health Service, and the Bureau of Prisons Health Services Division.
+These health systems share their learning on emissions reduction and resilience through regular exchange sessions with each other and public events like this November 2022 webinar.
+At COP28, some of the health systems announced planned collaboration, facilitated by the Office of Climate Change and Health Equity, to explore emissions associated with clinical care.

 Resource Development